medo64/AASeq/docs/web/src/fileformat.md

 All empty lines are ignored if they are not part of field value.

-It is suggested that each file starts with file identifier `Tipfeler` and optionally a version, e.g.:
+It is suggested that each file starts with shebang interpreter directive, e.g.:

-    # Tipfeler v1
+    #!/usr/bin/env tipfeler

 # Sections